huidongchen/simba/docs/source/Basic concepts.rst

 Five metrics are computed on the reserved set of edges, including mean reciprocal rank (MRR, the average of the reciprocal of the ranks of all positives), R1 (the fraction of positives that rank better than all their negatives, i.e., have a rank of 1), R10 (the fraction of positives that rank in the top 10 among their negatives), R50 (the fraction of positives that rank in the top 50 among their negatives), and AUC (Area Under the Curve).

-By default, we show MRR along with training loss and validation loss while other metric are also available in SIMBA package (Supplementary Fig. 1a).
+By default, we show MRR along with training loss and validation loss while other metric are also available in SIMBA package.
 The learning curves for validation loss and these metrics can be used to determine when training has completed.
 The relative values of training and validation loss along with these evaluation metrics can be used to identify issues with training (underfitting vs overfitting) and tune the hyperparameters weight decay, embedding dimension, and number of training epochs appropriately.
 However, for most datasets we find that the default parameters do not need tuning.

 Softmax transformation
 ~~~~~~~~~~~~~~~~~~~~~~